swcphd/greyboxes/computers/programming/c++/README.md

 # C++ (hello camera)

-A step-by-step walkthrough of creating a C++ project in Visual Studio that acquires images from a camera and measures motion.
+A step-by-step walkthrough for creating a C++ project in Visual Studio that acquires images from a camera and measures motion.

 ## Getting Started

-* Install Visual Studio (Viusal Studio Community 2017).
-Make sure you install support for C++.
+1. Install Visual Studio (Visual Studio Community 2017).
+Make sure you select support for C++.
-* Open Visual Studio
+2. Run Visual Studio.
-* Create a New project
+3. Create a New project
-* Select Visual C++ - Win32 - Console application as your template
+ * Select Visual C++ -> Win32 -> Console application as your template
  * Give the project a name (this will create a project folder) and choose its location
  * On the pop-up window, click "Next" and then check the box next to "Empty Project"
  * Click Finish

 You will now have an empty Visual C++ project.
 It contains only the common folder structure and project files, no source code files.